-Some of us, see art as boring or some see and tend to ignore it.
-But, Art in various ways gives color into our life not just literally but meaningfully.
-It lightens our moods, expresses our thoughts and for me, removes the boredom in life.
+Some of us, see art as boring or some see it and tend to ignore it.
+But, Art in various ways gives color to our life not just literally but meaningfully.
+It lightens our moods, expresses our thoughts, and for me, removes the boredom in life.
 It makes things fun.
 Art is everywhere.
-Not just as paintings or sculptures but also from the simplest things we see every day– as a packaging of a certain food, a furniture design, a website, or a collection of junks.
+Not just as paintings or sculptures but also from the simplest things we see every day– as packaging of a certain food, a furniture design, a website, or a collection of junk.

 ART DATE NO. 2

-We came from Manila, so we took the LRT-line 2 from Recto Station going to Santolan Station.
+We came from Manila, so we took the LRT line 2 from Recto Station going to Santolan Station.
 Which costs 25 pesos.
 Outside Santolan station, there are vans going to Antipolo, Rizal.
 The fare costs 45 pesos per person.
 Other modes of transportation are the jeepneys.
 The van dropped us at their terminal near the Antipolo Church.
 From there, we took a trike straight to Pinto.
-They were very familiar with the place so there’s no problem getting there.
+They were very familiar with the place so there was no problem getting there.
 The museum is just near the subdivision gate.